Today we’re going to show you what to expect during Goldman Sachs interviews, and what you should do to prepare.

 Below is a list of behavioral interview questions that have been asked in Goldman Sachs interviews.
 These are excellent questions to practice with, because many of the same questions tend to come up in current Goldman Sachs interviews.

 You’ll want to pay special attention to the first four questions (bolded below), because they are extremely common.
 You should definitely have an answer prepared for each of them before your interview.
+For a complete list of practice questions, including sample answers and an answer framework, take a look at our guide to Goldman Sachs behavioral interview questions.

 Example behavioral questions asked at Goldman Sachs